 Copyright Records Reading Room

-All researchers are advised to write or telephone the Copyright Records Reading Room prior to visiting.
+All researchers are advised to call the Copyright Records Reading Room prior to visiting.
 Many collections are stored off-site, and advance notice is needed to retrieve these items for research use.

 Using the Collection

-Copyright registrations and renewals covering the period 1870 through 1977 are accessible through a physical card catalog housed in the Copyright Office and also through a virtual set of volumes titled the “Catalog of Copyright Entries” (CCEs), which cover 1891 to 1977.Catalog of Copyright Entries Catalog of Copyright Entries Tutorial Virtual Card Catalog
+Copyright registrations and renewals covering the period 1870 through 1977 are accessible through a physical card catalog housed in the Copyright Office and also through a virtual set of volumes titled the “Catalog of Copyright Entries” (CCEs), which cover 1891 to 1977.
+Records from 1955 through 1977 also can be viewed online through the Virtual Card Catalog Proof of Concept.Catalog of Copyright Entries Catalog of Copyright Entries Tutorial Virtual Card Catalog

 The Copyright Office is an office of public record for copyright registrations and related documentation.
-Copyright registrations for all works dating from January 1, 1978, to the present, as well as renewals and recorded documents, are accessible through the Copyright Office online records catalog.Copyright Office Online Records Catalog
+Copyright registrations for all works dating from January 1, 1978, to the present, as well as renewals and recorded documents, are accessible through the Copyright Public Records Catalog.Copyright Office Online Records Catalog